AnniceNajafi/RMCDA/README.md

 <br>
 <br>
 <br>
-Open-source software developed by ❤️ in California, 🇺🇸
+Open-source software developed with ❤️ in California, 🇺🇸